An integrated, proactive approach designed to deliver a measurable impact

 • Seniors have unique issues that require specialized care

-• WellQor has a large, well trained clinician network and a modern support infrastructure that ensures that the referral process is easy and efficient
+• WellQor has a large, well trained network of online therapists and a modern support infrastructure that ensures that the referral process is easy and efficient

 • Emotional vitals, cognitive testing and other quantifiable measurements provide important data to help guide care